I think the best year of my life was when I was thirteen.

 Chris and Phil’s back yard is still there, and Gael’s words are still as powerful today as when I first heard them so many years ago.

-More than 50 years ago, when I was as a young officer in the U.S. Navy, I was a cố vấn (advisor) in the Vietnamese Navy river forces.
+More than 50 years ago, when I was as a young officer in the U.S. Navy, I was a cố vấn (advisor) in the river forces of the Vietnamese Navy.

-My guys and I conducted combat operations on the Vĩnh Tế Canal that forms the border between Vietnam and Cambodia, and on the Sông Cửu Long, River of Nine Dragons, the Mekong River delta of South Vietnam.
+My guys and I conducted combat operations on the Vĩnh Tế Canal that forms the border between Vietnam and Cambodia, and also on the Sông Cửu Long, the River of Nine Dragons, that flows 3,050 miles down from the highest mountains of earth in Tibet through Burma, Laos, Thailand, and Cambodia through the Mekong Delta of South Vietnam into the South China Sea.

 In those days, “unusual” things could happen around us without warning at any time, suddenly immersing all of us way over our heads in harm’s way.

 Now, many years later, flashes of memory from those days may suddenly begin to swirl around me.
-The air stops inside me.
-Within my thoughts, I know enough to say, “Okay, Lord, what do you want me to learn this time?”
+The air stops inside me, really.
+Within my thoughts, I know just enough to say, “Okay, Lord, what do you want me to learn this time?”

-Inside the noise, Gael’s words whisper softly behind me, and I can hear myself saying out loud, “It’s You again, isn’t it?
+Inside the noise, Gael’s words whisper softly behind me.
+I hear myself saying out loud, “It’s You again, isn’t it?
 I know it’s You.
 It’s always You.”
 Eventually, a gathering silence returns to calm the moment.

-I just smile quietly to myself, thinking, “My Lord, why do You do this?
+Smiling quietly to myself, tears of amazement flooding across my face, I think out loud “My Lord, Jesus, why do You do this?
 I am the least of Your creation, yet You are generous with me.”
-Finally, quietly, I say, “Thank You, Sir.
-Thank You from the core of my soul.”